slsa-framework/slsa/README.md

     guarantees listed here.
 Doing so MUST require approval of a second platform admin.

-# Scope of SLSA
+## Scope of SLSA

 SLSA applies to a single resource and is not transitive.
-It describes the security strength of the resource’s own sources, build processes, and deploy processes.
+It describes the security strength of the resource's own sources, build processes, and deploy processes.
 Dependencies have their own SLSA ratings, and it is possible for a SLSA 3 resource to be built from SLSA 0 dependencies.